RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/2DimensionalIterationImageProcessing.rst

 Image Processing and Nested Iteration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Image processing** refers to the ability to manipulate the individual pixels in a digital image.
 In order to process all of the pixels, we need to be able to systematically visit all of the rows and columns in the image.
-The best way to do this is to use **nested iteration**.
+The best way to do this is to use **nested iteration** or **nested loops**.

 Nested iteration simply means that we will place one iteration construct inside of another.
-We will call these two iterations the **outer iteration** and the **inner iteration**.
+We will call these two iterations the **outer iteration** (or outer loop) and the **inner iteration** (or inner loop).
 To see how this works, consider the iteration below.

 .. sourcecode:: python

     for i in range(5):
         print(i)

 We have seen this enough times to know that the value of ``i`` will be 0, then 1, then 2, and so on up to 4.
 The ``print`` will be performed once for each pass.
-However, the body of the loop can contain any statements including another iteration (another ``for`` statement).
+However, the body of the loop can contain *any* statements including another iteration (another ``for`` or ``while`` statement).
 For example,

 .. sourcecode:: python